DoctorWkt/CSCvon8/Docs/getgoing_instructions.md

 # How to Get Going with the CSCvon8 CPU

-Right now, the only version of the CSCvon8 CPU is the Verilog version in the *Verilog* folder, so make sure you have a Verilog interpreter or compiler etc. installed.
-Right now, the *Makefile* in the *Verilog* folder is set up to use [Icarus Verliog](http://iverilog.icarus.com/).
+There are two versions of the CSCvon8 CPU: the *csim* simulator written in Perl, and the Verilog version in the top-level folder.
+To use the Verilog version you will need to install [Icarus Verliog](http://iverilog.icarus.com/).

 You will also need a system with Perl install.
 Yes, I know I should have upgraded my brain to Python or some other newer language.
 It hasn't happened